angarsky/diveintopython/learn/variables_and_types/printing.md

 Printing refers to the process of displaying the output of a program on the console or terminal.
 It is an essential operation that allows you to communicate with the user or to debug your code by showing the values of variables, the results of calculations, or other information.
+There is also such a thing as formatting, which is often used in printing.
+String formatting (also known as interpolation) is the process of inserting variables or values into a string.

 ## Printing